 Travel by seaplane from Victoria’s Inner Harbour to The Butchart Gardens, where you will enjoy a three-course meal.
 After dinner, enjoy an evening stroll through the lit-up gardens.
 Your evening ends with a limousine ride back to downtown Victoria.

-Join us aboard a covered vessel tour lead by marine naturalists whose knowledge and passion for Vancouver Island’s marine wildlife is unequaled.
-You can look for humpback whales, resident and transient orcas and other magnificent marine wildlife.
+Join us aboard a covered vessel whale watching tour lead by marine naturalists whose knowledge and passion for Vancouver Island’s marine wildlife is unequalled.
+You can look for humpback whales, resident and transient orcas (killer whales) and other magnificent marine wildlife.

 Where do you live?
 Victoria, Vancouver Island, Canada